Circularity in the dairy chain

 Manure and slurry solutions

-• Barn and manure storage design
+• Improved barn and storage design reduces on-farm GHG emissions.

 Farmland carbon storage

-• Hedgerow management and agroforestry
+• Hedgerow management and agroforestry preserve carbon stocks.

 Sustainable protein sourcing including soy

-• Increased feed production on-farm
+• Increased on-farm feed production reduces protein imports.

 What is our progress so far